hackbio-ca/genome-based-antibiotic-recommendation/README.md

 Simply upload a bacterial genome fasta file (example file provided in repo: exampleBacFasta), and start chatting with AmPy about potential treatment plans!

+Example prompts:
+My patient is a 35 year old man with acute appendicitis what antibiotic should I give?

 ## Contribute

 Contributions are welcome!
 If you'd like to contribute, please open an issue or submit a pull request.
 See the [contribution guidelines](CONTRIBUTING.md) for more information.